phredreeq/anomaly-detection-login-behaviour/README.md

 ### Why Four Features Together?

-This is called multivariate analysis — the model considers all four features at the same time not just one.
+This is called multivariate analysis; the model considers all four features at the same time not just one.

 Example:
-A login at 2AM with 30 failures from unknown IP
-= very suspicious — multiple features abnormal
+A login at 2AM with 30 failures from unknown IP = very suspicious -multiple features abnormal

-A login at 2AM from known IP with 0 failures
-= possibly legitimate — only one feature abnormal
+A login at 2AM from known IP with 0 failures = possibly legitimate - only one feature abnormal

-This is why some normal dots appear high on the chart — high failures alone does not confirm an attack if other features look normal.
+This is why some normal dots appear high on the chart, because high failures alone does not confirm an attack if other features look normal.

 ---